Wave breaking in the Whitham equation: Proof of Theorem

 \subsection{Acknowledgment}

-The author thanks Mats Ehrnstr\"om for helpful discussions.
-She is supported by the National Science Foundation grant CAREER DMS-1352597, an Alfred P. Sloan research fellowship, and a Beckman fellowship of the Center for Advanced Study at the University of Illinois at Urbana-Champaign.
-She thanks the Mathematisches Forschungsinstitut Oberwolfach for its hospitality during the workshop ``Mathematical Theory of Water Waves," where part of the research was carried out.
+The author thanks Mats Ehrnstr\"om for valuable discussions, and anonymous referees for helpful comments and suggestions.
+She is supported by the National Science Foundation under the Faculty Early Career Development (CAREER) Award DMS-1352597, an Alfred P. Sloan Research Fellowship, and by the University of Illinois at Urbana-Champaign, the Center for Advanced Study under a Beckman Fellowship.
+She is grateful to the Mathematisches Forschungsinstitut Oberwolfach for its generous hospitality during the workshop ``Mathematical Theory of Water Waves," where part of the research was carried out.

 \begin{appendix}